Shibaura-WebDesign-2024/Assignment-3/README.md

 Make sure that all of your link pseudo-classes are in the correct order.

-Don’t forget to save the file as “index.html” in the folder “part2”.
-Make sure you double check by accessing the link by yourself too.

 ## Decorating timetable
 Use your timetable that you created in the previous class.
 Please add some style to decorate the table.
 You are free to design.
 Please try to also play with adding the background image or patterns and manipulate the opacity, position, etc.

-Don’t forget to save the file as “index.html” in the folder “part3”.
-Make sure you double check by accessing the link by yourself too.

 Hints: